WHAT SERVICES DO I OFFER?

 WHAT SETS ME APART?

-I am trained as a therapist, career counselor, and a wellness and life coach, all of which allows me to be effective in helping my clients create positive change in their lives.
+I am trained as a therapist, career counselor, and a life coach specializing in Positive Psychology, all of which allows me to be effective in helping my clients create positive change in their lives.
 People are complicated, and my holistic approach and strong intuition are both very helpful in determining where my clients’ needs reside.
 I share my insights and expertise, and I teach my clients about themselves in ways that they often have not learned before.
 My hope is that they take these insights and apply them to future choices as they move throughout their life.

 I work with people from all walks of life who are highly motivated, willing to work hard and take action to make positive change happen!